The MSBase Imaging Repository (MSBIR)

-Together with Sydney Neuroimaging Analysis Centre (SNAC), the MSBIR will soon provide individual researchers with standardized structural analytics for uploaded MRI scans meeting specific acquisition criteria.
-These data will be made available to MS researchers through the MSBase platform.
+In collaboration with the Sydney Neuroimaging Analysis Centre (SNAC), the MSBIR provides individual researchers with standardized structural analytics for uploaded MRI scans meeting specific acquisition criteria.
+This data is made available to MS researchers through the MSBase platform.

 The administration, operation, and maintenance of the MSBIR is overseen by a Project Control Board, which is comprised of researchers and personnel from The University of Sydney and MSBase.
 The basic governance of the MSBase Imaging Repository (MSBIR) mirrors that of the existing MSBase Registry platform in terms of data ownership, custodianship, and usage.